top of page

 Agency is the power to act in the world.
 In its narrow definition agency is intentional but may lack moral considerations.
 However, having agency without moral capacity is a serious problem and something where applied ethics (AI Ethics) is needed.

 In this context, autonomous vehicles are better described as driving agents as they are acting on behalf of the driver’s intention.
 They do not have the right of self-governance or act on its own intention.
-However, when it comes to AI agency and autonomy these are often used interchangeably often describing aspirational goals of the creators rather than describing the AI technology itself.
+However, when it comes to AI agency and autonomy these are often used interchangeably often describing aspirational goals of the creators rather than describing the AI capabilities themselves.

 Agency is what turns our possibilities into realities, and therein lies the rub.